witnesschain-com/dcl-operator-cli/README.md

 ## Register Challengers

-Similarly,Create a `challenger.json` file to provide challengers and operator keys.
+Similarly, create a `challenger.json` file to provide challengers and operator keys.

 ```bash
 {